 In some cases, students from other subjects can take part in a 12 month placement, though this would not form part of the degree award.
 For further information, please email email@example.com.

-The University of Aberdeen Careers Service works in partnership with Small and Medium Enterprises (SMEs), including start-up organisations, to help current students and recent graduates gain valuable workplace experience and skills through paid internships of up to 10 weeks in duration.
+The University of Aberdeen Careers and Employability Service works in partnership with Small and Medium Enterprises (SMEs), including start-up organisations, to help current students and recent graduates gain valuable workplace experience and skills through paid internships of up to 10 weeks in duration.
 Taking part in this initiative provides organisations with access to talented individuals, whilst receiving a significant contribution to salary costs.